2018 Year-End Tax Planning for Individuals

 A sale of depreciable personal property at a gain generates ordinary income to the extent of any depreciation recapture.
 This ordinary income is fully taxable in the year of sale even if no sales proceeds are received in that year.

-Planning Suggestion: If possible, an installment seller of depreciable personal property should structure the transaction to receive enough cash by the due date of the tax return to meet the first year’s tax on the installment sale.
-In the above example, T should negotiate to receive an installment payment of at least $316,800 by April 15, 2019.
-Please consult your client service professional for further guidance.
+Planning Suggestion: If possible, an installment seller of depreciable personal property should consider structuring the transaction to receive enough cash by the due date of the tax return to meet the first year’s tax on the installment sale.
+In the above example, T should negotiate to receive an installment payment of at least $296,000 by April 15, 2019.

 Retirement plans have many requirements regarding distributions, but taxpayers can exercise some authority over plan distributions that might facilitate income tax planning.

 For instance, funds in a regular IRA can be accessed without additional early distribution penalties any time after obtaining age 59½.
-Therefore, anyone meeting the age requirement in 2017 can take a distribution from regular IRAs if 2017 income is desired.
+Therefore, anyone meeting the age requirement in 2018 can take a penalty-free distribution from regular IRAs if 2018 income is desired.

-Participants in qualified pension plans who are not 5% or more owners of the employer can delay taking distributions out of the plan beyond the minimum required distribution age of 70½ as long as they are still actively employed by the plan sponsor.
-If you are already receiving benefits, but have not yet retired, your plan may (but is not required to) allow you to stop receiving distributions until you retire.
+Participants in qualified pension plans who are not 5 percent or more owners of the employer can delay taking distributions out of the plan beyond the minimum required distribution age of 70½ as long as they are still actively employed by the plan sponsor.

 If you received a taxable qualified retirement plan distribution that is not a part of a series of substantially equal payments over a specified period of ten years or more, over the life expectancy of the employee or over the joint life expectancies of the employee and the employee’s beneficiary, or does not satisfy the minimum required distribution rules, you can generally avoid immediate taxation by “rolling” the money into a regular IRA or other qualified plan.
-The rollover rules are utilized most often to move retirement funds between IRAs inasmuch as qualified plans are required to allow participants to elect a direct trustee-to-trustee transfer of distributions and to withhold a 20% income tax on distributions made directly to participants.
-Participants who elect to receive a plan distribution net of the required withholding will have to restore the funds from other sources in order to complete a tax-free rollover of 100% of the distribution.
-If 100% of the distribution is indeed rolled over within the 60-day timeframe required by law, the distribution is nontaxable but any overpayment of income taxes will be refunded only as a result of filing a Form 1040 for the year.
+The rollover rules are utilized most often to move retirement funds between IRAs inasmuch as qualified plans are required to withhold 20 percent income tax on distributions made directly to participants.
+Participants who elect to receive a plan distribution net of the required withholding will have to restore the funds from other sources in order to complete a tax-free rollover of 100 percent of the distribution.
+If 100 percent of the cash distribution is indeed rolled over within the 60-day timeframe, and 100 percent of the loan distributed in-kind is rolled over before the participant’s tax return due date, the distribution is nontaxable.

 Planning Suggestion: If you are not eligible to make a Roth IRA contribution due to an income limitation, consider making a nondeductible contribution to a traditional IRA and then converting the entire balance to a Roth IRA.
 The conversion would be a fully nontaxable event if the conversion takes place immediately because the taxpayer would have basis in the full amount of conversion.

-Planning Suggestion: It may be beneficial to convert an existing IRA into a Roth IRA even though income will be accelerated and taxes will have to be paid.
+Planning Suggestion: It may be especially beneficial for taxpayers to convert an existing IRA to a Roth IRA in 2018, even though taxes will have to be paid, due to tax reform’s historically low tax rates in 2018, which will rise due to inflation starting in 2019.
 The advisability of converting depends on various factors, including the age of the taxpayer, current tax bracket, whether the taxpayer has funds from other sources to pay the income taxes on the accelerated income, and whether the taxpayer intends to withdraw funds from the account after age 59½, or after 70½.
 Two of the advantages of converting a regular IRA or eligible employer plan into a Roth IRA are avoiding the minimum distribution rules and avoiding income taxes on distributions after death to the beneficiary of the Roth IRA.
 Any decision to convert should also consider the estate tax effects.

-Planning Suggestion: You may want to consider converting all or a portion of your traditional IRA to a Roth IRA if you have a net operating loss (“NOL”).
+You may want to consider converting all or a portion of your traditional IRA to a Roth IRA if you have a net operating loss (NOL).
 You may be able to make a conversion without creating taxable income and make use of your NOL, especially if the NOL carryforward is due to expire soon.

-Caution: Assuming that you do not have an NOL or other tax attribute to completely offset the income on the conversion, you are going to need cash outside the IRA to pay tax on the conversion.
+Caution: Note that recharacterization was repealed under the 2017 tax reform.
+Accordingly, a 2018 Roth IRA conversion cannot be undone.
+Recharacterizing amounts rolled over to a Roth IRA from other retirement plans, such as 401(k) or 403(b) plans, is also prohibited.
+Also, assuming that you do not have an NOL or other tax attribute to completely offset the income on the conversion, you are going to need cash outside the IRA to pay tax on the conversion.

-Example (1): Individual D makes a $5,000 contribution to a regular IRA in November 2017.
-D files his 2017 tax return on April 15, 2018.
-Immediately before filing the 2017 tax return, when the value of the IRA has increased to $5,500, D recharacterizes the account as a Roth IRA.
-D will be considered to have made a $5,000 contribution to a Roth IRA for 2017.
+Example: Individual D makes a $5,000 contribution to a regular IRA in November 2018.
+D files his 2018 tax return on April 15, 2019.
+Immediately before filing the 2018 tax return, when the value of the IRA has increased to $5,500, D converts the account as a Roth IRA.
+D will be considered to have made a $5,000 contribution to a Roth IRA for 2018.
 The $500 of appreciation is not treated as a contribution to the Roth IRA.

 Interest is not deductible on tax deficiencies, car loans, personal credit card balances, student loans (except for taxpayers eligible for the above-the-line deduction for interest paid on qualified education loans), or other personal debts.